This post may contain affiliate links. Read my full disclosure policy.

 Remember the Szechuan Sauce from the Szechuan Chicken and Brussels Sprouts Recipe a while back?
 Well here it is again, but this time used as a stir-fry sauce in this recipe for Szechuan Tofu and Veggies!

 The best part is, if you are not a fan of tofu- you absolutely will be, by the time you try this!
 Haha! 😉 But if you still don’t want to go down the tofu route – feel free to sub shrimp (amazingly good!) chicken or beef, prepared exactly the same way – so simple and easy!
 A fast and easy dinner.

-Add the a few hot chilies if you like, then the Szechuan Sauce and the tofu!
+Add a few hot chilies if you like, then finally add the the Szechuan Sauce and cook for couple of minutes, then add the tofu!

 Divide over rice, noodles, zucchini noodles or just on its own, then garnish and you are good to go!

 Tasty healthy Szechuan Tofu and Veggies!
-So so good!
+So much flavor here!

-- 8 ounces tofu, patted dry and cubed (or sub shrimp or chicken cubes)
+- 8–12 ounces tofu, patted dry and cubed (or sub shrimp or chicken cubes)

-- 2 tablespoons olive or high heat oil
+- 2 tablespoons peanut oil or high heat oil

 - generous pinch salt and pepper